Go back

 Reducing the Pain of Changes and the Change Management Process

-by Eyvonne Sharp Mar 1, 2018
+NB author by Eyvonne Sharp Mar 1, 2018

 First, some background.
 Over time, the business has grown increasingly dependent on IT resources.
-Unplanned outages have caused real impact to the bottom line, and IT organizations have felt the need to implement a series of controls to manage changes.
+Unplanned outages have caused real impact to the bottom line, and IT organizations have felt the urgent need to implement a series of controls to manage changes.
 Most companies have deployed a change management system in which changes are cataloged, assigned a risk value, and then approved before execution.
-Depending on the size of the organization, the number of approvals required, the timing of change review meetings, and the assigned risk level of the change, it can take weeks to approve changes.
+Depending on the size of the organization, the number of approvals required, the timing of change review meetings, and the assigned risk level of the change, it can take several weeks to approve changes.

 For most companies, as outages occur, the change management process is expanded so that this problem won’t ever happen again.
 The unintended consequence of these efforts, however, is an IT organization that is encumbered by its own systems.